Oscar679/iot_project/README.md

 ## Presenting the data

 Data is saved on to the database every five seconds, when measures are made.
-I chose to go with AWS RDS MySQL because the data that is measured fits well in to a tabular structure.
+I chose to go with AWS RDS MySQL because the data that is measured fits well into a tabular structure.
 Each tuple consists of a timestamp, temperature and humidity value.
 Furthermore a relational database provides effective and simple querying, which is suitable for this project because the web application is querying the database twice every 5 seconds.
 Additionally a relational database provides scalability which opens up for adding additional dashboards and storing large amounts of data.

 There are no types of triggers or advanced SQL functions responding to certain data.
 In retrospect I would consider adding a trigger for when temperature levels exceed for example 30 degrees celsius which would notify me through e-mail.